qmonmous/Blog-Gatsby.js/src/content/ml-workflow.md

 In supervised Machine Learning, we want to build a model capable of predicting a variable called the <mark>**target**</mark> thanks to the others, called the <mark>**features**</mark>.
 To train this model, we need data.
 We will use *pandas library* to store them is a *dataframe* so we can process them easily.

 > Note: When target values are provided (i.e. data are labeled), we talk about **supervised learning**.
-But sometimes there aren't.
-In this case, we will talk about **unsupervised learning**.
-We will run **clustering algorithms** to find patterns in data and build groups.
+But sometimes they aren't.
+In this case, we talk about **unsupervised learning**.
+We will run **clustering** algorithms designed to be self-determined and capable of building groups by finding statistical properties patterns between the records.

 <a id="one-a"></a>
 ### a.
 Loading the data